 Temperature

-If your home is comfortable for you, it’ll be so for your indoor plants too.
-Keep your Spider Plant out of any cold drafts and away from direct blasts from air conditioning or heating vents.
+If your home is comfortable for you, it’ll be so for your indoor plants, too.
+Keep your Spider Plant from any cold drafts and away from direct air conditioning or heating vent blasts.

 Humidity